 It is never too early to start planning for your career after graduation.
 Resources exist within both the department and the university for students seeking advice about career development.

-The Careers Service offers students more general advice on career planning and encourages students to take advantage of their services from their first year at University.
+The Careers, Employability & Opportunity offers students more general advice on career planning and encourages students to take advantage of their services from their first year at University.
 As well as to help students plan their curriculum, the careers office also offers specialized courses and advice on conducting a job search, writing a resume and developing interview skills.

 Every year, there is a Summer Graduate Fair that takes place in May or June, where students can find out about career opportunities and meet a large range of prospective employers.